The Strongest Weed Killer you Can Buy

 - No gloves or face masks are supplied.

-It can be used on hard surfaces (patch test first), although it should be sprayed onto the weed rather than liberally over patios/driveways.
+I have used it on hard surfaces without issue (patch test first), although it should be sprayed onto the weed rather than liberally over patios/driveways.

 It contains Glycosulphate at 90g per litre, which is suitable for all known weeds.